alexei-matveev/bgy3d/doc/README.txt

 Solvent electrostatic field with and without boundary condition
 ---------------------------------------------------------------

 When solving Poisson equation  to get the electrostatic potential from solvent  charge density, we  supply an  option "--no-cage"  to control whether  not  or zeroing  the  potential  values  at the  boundary  of simulation box.
 Potential corrected by boundary condition is in effect a  superposition of  the  solvent electrostatic  field  and a  surface charge on that metallic cage.

-Here we listed the results of the integration of solvent electrostatic field with solute point nuclei $<U_v|\rho_N>$ and with diffuse charge density of solute $<U_v|\rho_u>$, which are the only two output entries that changed when running with and without boundary condition.
+Here we listed the results of the integration of solvent electrostatic field with  solute point nuclei $\langle U_v|\rho_N  \rangle$ and with diffuse charge  density of solute $\langle  U_v|\rho_u \rangle$, which are the  only two  output entries that  changed when running  with and without boundary condition.

 Calculation parameters used are the same with those in section "Excess chemical potential in 1D- and 3D-RISM for solute/solvent systems".